-The University of Nevada at Las Vegas School of Dental Medicine was moving to a new location two years after its inception in 2002.
+The University of Nevada at Las Vegas School of Dental Medicine moved to a new location two years after its inception.

 The Shadow Lane campus, right in the heart of the University Medical Center area of Las Vegas, was soon to be home to one of the